-Demand Resource Modification (DR Mods) - transaction used by PJM to track an increase or decrease of the nominated value of the Demand Resource in a party's resource portfolio in Capacity Exchange.
-Effective 2015/2016 Delivery Year, DR Modifications are no longer submitted by participants.
+Demand Resource Modification (DR Mods) - transaction submitted by PJM to track an increase or decrease of the nominated value of the Demand Resource in a party's resource portfolio in Capacity Exchange.

 Demand Resource Registration - a registration in the Full Program Option or Capacity Only Option of the Emergency or Pre-Emergency Load Resource Program in accordance with OATT, Attachment K-Appendix, Section 8.
 A Demand Resource Registration is linked to a Demand Resource.